sourcefrog/conserve/doc/design.md

 1. Primarily, the text UI presented by the `conserve` binary, on a terminal that allows cursor control.

 In this case the terminal is inherently a global singleton across the process, and all the different uses need to be coordinated.
 Most importantly, log output must interleave with progress bars.

 2. Noninteractive text output, when there is no terminal.
 This should be similar to the terminal, but with progress bars and interactive input turned off.

 3. Other applications embedding the conserve library, perhaps in a GUI or a web service, that want to route messages, progress indications, and other interactions through their own code.
-These applications conceivably have multiple Conserve operations happening on different threads simultaneously, and want to keep the output separate.
-(Although, this is in tension with Rust logging's inherently-global concept.)

 4. When run from unit tests or library API tests, a singleton UI won't work, because multiple tests run concurrently in different threads, and Rust